 What Happens to Stock Options if I Leave the Company?

-It’s common for employees to move around, especially in tech and biotech.
-Before giving notice, understand what could happen to stock options or other forms of equity-based compensation if you leave the company.
-Equity compensation is a form of golden handcuffs.
-It’s designed to be a retention tool, so understand what you could be giving up before giving notice.
-Each company has a unique equity plan and terms which may vary depending on your role, if the company is public or private, vested status of your shares, etc. But typically, employees leaving the company may only have a few months to exercise vested stock options before they expire.
+It’s common for employees to move around, especially in tech.
+Before giving notice, understand what could happen to stock options, RSUs, or other shares if you leave the company.
+Each company has a unique equity plan.
+So the rules can vary depending on factors like your role, if the employer is public or private, vested status of your shares, if you have stock options or other forms of equity, etc. Here’s what can happen to your employer shares if you leave the company.

 Although this article is designed to serve as a robust introduction, many individuals may want to consider working with their financial advisor and/or attorney to understand how their specific equity plan and employment agreement may affect the treatment of their shares.

-Can I keep my company stock if I change jobs?
+Can I keep my employer shares if I leave the company?

 There’s a big range of possible outcomes for your stock options after you leave a company.
 Some of the key factors are: